-The Indianapolis Colts signed Nathan Palmer off the practice squad of the San Francisco 49ers.
+The Indianapolis Colts signed wide receiver Nathan Palmer off of the San Francisco 49ers practice squad on Monday.
+Matt Maiocco of CSN Bay Area filed this report:

 Palmer, an undrafted rookie from Northern Illinois, signed Monday with the Indianapolis Colts.
 He confirmed the news on Twitter.
 He thanked the 49ers for giving him an opportunity.